abearly/ScientiaMobileAngular/Exercise2/readme.md

 Bootstrap 3 CSS is also included.

 The modal should be created using [UI Bootstrap](https://angular-ui.github.io/bootstrap/), which has already been imported into the HTML.
+TemplateURL values can be generated using `view/{template}`.

 <a name="instructions"></a>
 ### Instructions